10 Days in Japan: Itinerary, What to Do & Where to Go

 The most convenient, though not cheapest, way to move between Tokyo and Kyoto is by shinkansen (bullet train).
 The two quickest trains are the Nozomi (2h20) and Hikari (2h40), costing ¥13,710 and ¥13,400 respectively.
 The Japan Rail Pass only covers the Hikari trains.

-The cheapest, but slowest, option to get between Tokyo and Kyoto is by bus.
-Buses between the two cities take between 6 and 9 hours, not exactly a good use of a travel day.
+The cheapest but slowest option to get between Tokyo and Kyoto is by bus.
+Buses between the two cities take between 6 and 9 hours, which is not exactly a good use of a travel day.
 Tickets, however, will cost you only ¥3,520.

 Nara